twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-mogok-sayadaw/pt07-23-the-paths-of-the-wise-and-the-fool%zh.rst

 So the Buddha was saying of he was too worry for us to open our eyes.
 Even it was better with a hot iron bar to poke your eye.
 (Unwholesome dhammas are burning and poisoning the six senses doors and their consequences are unthinkable.
 Now, many unwholesome media are harming human beings all the times.
 So we can see the Buddha’s worry and compassion.)

 It will never end since continuing to taṇhā, upādānaṁ and kamma and saṁsāra.
 After the seeing and wanting, clinging and action will come for many times.
 And with uncountable births arise.
-Lacking of sati and sampajāna (mindfulness and clear comprehension) is horrible.
+Lacking of sati and sampajañña (mindfulness and clear comprehension) is horrible.

 So the Buddha had emphasized about it.
 Do you know how to open your eyes?
 You can’t open it accordingly to the tradition.
 Not knowing the truth is ignorance and saṅkhāra are following behind it.
 It can follow by the three D. A. processes with greed, hatred and delusion.
 These are the D. A. processes in the beginning, middle and end (see the twelve links of D. A.).